lowkey42/lowkey42.github.com/_posts/2021-05-02-world_creation.md

 }
 ```

 It's a relatively common case, that we know our successor but not our predecessor.
 If that is the case, we can just use `origin_prev(e)` to get its predecessor and insert ourselves between them.
 One thing we need to keep in mind though, is that the traversal operations won't work as expected if we already modified part of the topology.
-So the usual procedure is that we load and remember all information about the current topology that we will need and only modify it afterwards, whereby we achieve a consistent view of the topology.
+So the usual procedure is that we calculate and remember all information about the current topology that we will need and only modify it afterwards, whereby we achieve a consistent view of the topology.

 ```cpp
 void insert_before(Edge successor, Edge new_edge) {